abhaydixit/crime-analysis/README.md

 ### Crime Analysis of Cities in the USA
 #### Data Extraction and Pre-processing
-This program is to clean the data from the 5 datasets.
+This program is to clean and analyze the data from the 5 datasets.
 - [Austin.csv](https://data.austintexas.gov/Public-Safety/Crime-Reports/fdj4-gpfu)
 - [Baltimore.csv](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij)
 - [Chicago.csv](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2)